The Foundation

 Wild at Life e.V. is helping local communities to maintain their traditional way of life and minimize the pressures of modernization.

 We have been operating since 2016.
-During this time, thanks to the support of people like you, we have achieved a lot in terms of saving wildlife.
+During this time, thanks to YOUR support, we have achieved major milestones in conserving wildlife.
+We will continue to Keep Wildlife Wild, with YOU.

 Aslihan Gedik, also commonly called Asli among her peers, is the founding chairman and Chief Conservation Officer (CCO) of Wild at Life e.V..